30 Lesser Known Projects by Famous Designers

 Known for: Helvetica.

-Swiss designer Max Miedinger did the world a huge favor by creating the omnipresent, beautiful Helvetica.
+Swiss designer Max Miedinger did the world a huge favor by creating the beautiful Helvetica.
 During his lifetime, Max created 15 other less-known type fonts.
 Among them, Miedinger was the one to inherit the designer’s name.

 Max Miedinger Font